skills/hello-github-actions/.github/steps/2-add-a-job.md

 ### :keyboard: Activity: Add a job to your workflow file

 1. In a separate browser tab, make sure you are on the `welcome-workflow` branch and open your `.github/workflows/welcome.yml` file.
-1. Update the contents of the file to:
+1. Edit the file and update its contents to:

    ```yaml copy
    name: Post welcome comment